30 Disgusting Hygiene Practices From The Old West

 11. Almost Everything Was Lawless

-The Wild West was named for a good reason – everything was new, without order, and wild.
+The Wild West was named as such for a good reason – everything was new, without order, and wild.
 Almost everyone had the unwritten right to whatever he or she wants to.

 Since the land was lawless, in terms of familiarity with the settlers, both cowboys and natives committed horrible crimes.
 For example, one of the most devastating stories includes a 14-years-old, Olive Oatman, who saw her family murder before being kidnapped and eventually sold to a Mohave tribe.